What to do after a death

 A coroner can investigate a death if the body is in their district, even though the death took place somewhere else, for example, abroad.

-A death must always be reported to a coroner in the following situations:
+A death must always be reported to a coroner if:

 • the cause of death is unknown or uncertain